edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

 This question is a gateway to the deepest existential conundrum.
 But if you think simply about it, you can say that the idea of *nothing* is actually something.
-In other words, you only have the existential conundrum (or anything at all) in a something-world.

 ***Nothing* is really an arbitrary imagination of lack of arbitrariness.**

+By definition, you can only have an existential conundrum (or anything at all) in a something-world.
-In this sense, by unveiling where the concept of nothing *actually* comes from, we undermine the legitimacy of the conundrum, suggesting a powerful truth: that *anything* is actually something – and necessarily so.
+In this sense, by unveiling where the concept of nothing *actually* comes from, we can undermine the legitimacy of the conundrum, suggesting a powerful truth: that *anything* is actually something – and necessarily so.

-Still, the question is here, right in front of us.
+Still, the question stands right in front of us.